medsuet/Xcelerium-IC-Design-Training/Bisal/system_verilog/multiplier_with_cocotb_test/README.md

 The Control Unit handles the state transitions between different stages of the multiplication process, including initialization, calculation, and completion.

 #### Inputs

 - `clk`: Clock signal.
 - `reset`: Reset signal to initialize the state.
 - `start`: Signal to start the multiplication process.
 - `count`: Counter value indicating the current step in the multiplication.

 #### Outputs

 - `enReg`: Enable signal for loading inputs into registers.
 - `enCount`: Enable signal for the counter and calculation operations.
-- `enShift`: Enable signal for shifting calculated product for each count.
+- `enShift`: Enable signal for shifting the calculated product for each count.
 - `ready`: Indicates when the multiplication is complete.

 #### State Diagram

 The Control Unit operates in a finite state machine with the following states:

 1. **START**: Waits for the start signal.
 On receiving the start signal, it transitions to the CALC state.
 2. **CALC**: Performs the multiplication by iterating through the bits of the multiplicand.
 The state transitions back to START after completion.